 Sometimes keeping different forms of medication can also be a good idea.
 For example, children's medication can be available in liquid or suppository forms, the latter being more useful if the child is vomiting.

-Many people keep their medicine cabinets in the bathroom, but health professionals say they should be placed in a dry, temperature controlled room, such as in a linen closet.
+Many people keep their medicine cabinets in the bathroom, but health professionals say they should be placed in a cool, dry place, such as in a linen closet.
 Make sure that any medications are kept out of children's reach, preferably in a locked cabinet or box.

 If you take regular prescription medications, it's a good idea to keep extra amounts available (such as a 10-day supply) in a safe place – just in case you need it.
-Don't let that supply sit around longer than six months, though – replace your "back-up" medications when you renew your prescription and use up all of your older supply.
+Don't let that supply sit around longer than the expiration date, though – replace your "back-up" medications when you renew your prescription and use up all of your older supply.

 In addition to medical supplies, emergency contact information should be displayed in a common area like the refrigerator, where everyone in your house can easily find it, no matter what time of day or night it is.
 Important medical information (such as allergies, medical conditions, and prescription medications) should also be recorded on a list that you keep with you at all times (like in your wallet).

 Phone numbers and working hours posted on the fridge should include:

 Up-to-date medical records of family members can also come in handy in a crunch, so you may want to find an easy-to-find location in your house to keep copies of vaccination records, as well as a list containing what medications people are currently taking and what types of allergies they have.